Frankford, Philadelphia: Sports

 The community was the home of the Frankford Yellow Jackets, a National Football League team that won the championship in 1926 but folded in 1931.
 Frankford is also home to the N.E.
 Frankford Boys and Girls Club American Legion Post 224 Drill Team, who won the AMA Nationals Championship in 2005 and 2006.
 Also part of the community for decades was the Frankford Boys Club.
-It was an organization that gave Frankford youth an opportunity to learn how to play football, baseball and basketball as part of NESAC.
-The Boys Club was one of NESAC flagship organizations and participated in many playoff games and championship victories.
+It was an organization that gave Frankford youth an opportunity to learn how to play football, baseball, softball, basketball and Cheerleading as part of NESAC.
+The Boys Club was one of NESAC’s flagship organizations and participated in many playoff games and championship victories.
+During the 90’s and 2000’s they dominated the league in Football and Cheerleading, winning almost every championship in every age group.